paullepoulpe/master-thesis/src/03_Background.md

 val query2 = Collect(100)(i => ages(i) > 40)(i => heights(i))
 ```

-All of the dependencies to the `SoA` structure have been removed, and the `names` collection can be safely removed from generated code.
+All of the dependencies to the `SoA` structure have been removed, and the `names` collection can be safely removed from the generated code.

 ### Horizontal Loop Fusion
 The problem with the previous two optimizations alone is that now we have a potentially large number of loops that might be duplicating computation.
 If the elements of the original array shared some code, now this code is duplicated across all of the loops.